Campbell-Muscle-Lab/project_FiberSim_ml_unloaded_shortening/readme.md

 This repo uses [FiberSim](https://campbell-muscle-lab.github.io/FiberSim/) to generate simulations of unloaded shortening with model parameters selected from a user-defined range.

 This repo contains a "large" dataset with 10,000 trials, each of which was run with low tolerances.
 This took about 6 days to run on Ken's PC with 128 threads.
 It's unlikely that you want to re-create this dataset, although the intructions below show how you could.

-If you simply want to access the results of the analysis, you can skip to the [Analysis results](##analysis_results)
+If you simply want to access the results of the simulations and the subsequent analyses, you can download a zip file that contains the `sim_data` and `analysis` folders described below [from this link](https://luky.sharepoint.com/:u:/s/CampbellLab/EcX1vCWXI1hMi_MojM4ydVAB5rLANowP7mNDyYmrcoaH5Q?e=ShoLfm) (warning, 8 GB, Dixit, Brooke, and Stuart should have access via their Yale email addresses).

 A demo showing how to run a much smaller calculation is available at [Latin hypercube sampling](https://campbell-muscle-lab.github.io/FiberSim/pages/demos/sampling/latin_hypercube/latin_hypercube.html)